How to Register Your Car in Dubai

 - Once the process is complete and the renewal fee has been paid, you will receive a new vehicle license card number and new expiry stickers.

-Where to renew your car registration in Dubai
+Where to renew car registration in Dubai

 - Vehicle Testing Centres: Wasel, Shamil, Mumayaz or Tasjeel